mkaz/code-syntax-block/readme.md

 Available on WordPress Plugin Directory at: https://wordpress.org/plugins/code-syntax-block/

-You can also install the code-syntax-block plugin from your WordPress plugins page, or download a zip from the  [releases page](https://github.com/mkaz/code-syntax-block/releases) then upload and activate on your site.
+You can install the code-syntax-block plugin from your WordPress plugins page, or download a zip from the  [releases page](https://github.com/mkaz/code-syntax-block/releases) then upload and activate on your site.

 ## Usage